Chase-Labs/taskshed/docs/datastores.md

 # Datastores

-Datastores are the single source of truth for scheduled tasks.
+Datastores are the single source of truth for scheduled jobs.
 TaskShed currently ships with three datastore backends:

-* **In Memory**: Keeps tasks in Python data structures.
+* **In Memory**: Keeps jobs in Python data structures.
 It's fast and simple; useful for prototyping and unit tests, but does not have persistence, and probably shouldn't be used in production.
 * **MySQL**: Uses the awesome [aiomysql](https://github.com/aio-libs/aiomysql) library to create a connection pool to a MySQL server, and asynchronously executes commands.
-* **Redis**: Uses the equally awesome [redis-py](https://github.com/redis/redis-py) interface to the Redis key-value store using a Sorted Set for scheduling, Hashes for task payloads and Sets for groups.
+* **Redis**: Uses the equally awesome [redis-py](https://github.com/redis/redis-py) interface to the Redis key-value store using a Sorted Set for scheduling, Hashes for job payloads and Sets for groups.

 ## Install